-Podiatrists are healthcare professionals that specialize in the diagnosis and treatment of abnormal conditions of the lower limbs and feet.
-More specifically, they are trained to be doctors of podiatric medicine and can perform surgery, prescribe drugs, and order lab tests.
-They also treat common foot problems that include ingrown toenails, plantar fasciitis, foot ulcer treatment, corns, calluses and more.
+A podiatrist is a healthcare professional who specializes in the diagnosis and treatment of abnormal conditions of the lower limbs and feet.
+More specifically, a podiatrist is trained to be a doctor of podiatric medicine and can perform surgery, prescribe drugs, and order lab tests.
+A podiatrist can also treat and perform surgery for common foot problems such as ingrown toenails, plantar fasciitis, foot ulcer treatment, corns, calluses and more.

 In general, people are aware of what podiatrists do and that they are professionally trained to perform surgery, but we get many inquiries about what specific surgeries that podiatrists perform, so here is our comprehensive answer:

 Even though not all podiatrists perform surgery, here in the Baltimore, Maryland region at Podiatry Associates, we perform a widespread of foot and ankle surgeries, whether it be the treatment of a fracture, a broken foot, a broken toe or ankle.

 Our podiatrists are trained to perform advanced surgical techniques, which include traumatic surgeries like the treatment of broken toes, foot fractures, toe fractures, and foot or ankle arthritis.